apache/spark/docs/tuning.md

 metadata in Spark, and safeguarding against OOM errors in the case of sparse and unusually large records.
 * `spark.memory.storageFraction` expresses the size of `R` as a fraction of `M` (default 0.5).
-This is the amount of storage memory immune to being evicted by execution.
+`R` is the storage space within `M` where cached blocks immune to being evicted by execution.

 ## Determining Memory Consumption